material-components/material-components-web-react/docs/contributions/README.md

 Once you have passed all checks, the process is as follows:

 1. Ping one of the admins ([@bonniezhou](https://github.com/bonniezhou), [@moog16](https://github.com/moog16)) in the PR to notify us its ready for review.
-1. We will either approve, request changes, or deny changes.
+1. We will either approve, request changes, or explain why we can't accept these changes.
 And we'll work from there.
 1. Assuming approval, one of the admins will open a new PR so that tests are run on [TravisCI](https://travis-ci.com/material-components/material-components-web-react).
 1. Once tests pass, an admin will close the Test PR and merge your PR.